 The technologies that you have invested in can provide even more value if you are able to analyze the log data effectively.
-Here are 5 key tips:
+Here are 5 key tips for effective log monitoring.

-- Centralize logs for correlation.
 If your logs from firewalls are not monitored in the same portal as your server logs, O365 logs, endpoint solution logs, etc. you are missing the ability to correlate the logs to look for patterns that can identify a suspicious event that any one single log source would not indicate.
-Normalize the logs from disparate technologies.
-Convert the common elements from the various types of logs or various device manufacturer’s standards into a common format.
+This is why it’s crucial to normalize the logs from disparate technologies.
+Converting the common elements from the various types of logs or various device manufacturer’s standards into a common format in a unified platform, like ProVision, will allow you to easy identify these correlational events.

-- Customize your business rules.
-Starting with a standard template of rules to alert on is great, but knowing where your biggest areas of risk are – where the most sensitive data is, which users have access to critical data, when no one is physically on location to notice unusual activity, allows you to create custom business rules to be alerted for creation of a new admin account, an escalation of account privileges, a connection into your network at a time of day that is highly unusual in your business.
+Starting with a standard template of rules to alert on is great, but knowing where your biggest areas of risk are – where the most sensitive data is, which users have access to critical data, and typical hours of operations allows you to create rules specific to your particular organization.
+This allows you to create custom business rules to be alerted for creation of a new admin account, an escalation of account privileges, a connection into your network at a time of day that is highly unusual in your business, and more.
 By tuning the rules, you can be alerted to what is most critical and also tune out events that you don’t need to be alerted on to avoid even fatigue.

-- Analyze log data in real time.
-While log data is still valuable for forensics investigation of a cyber incident, ideally you want to be able to detect suspicious events and take immediate action to prevent the incident from ever occurring.
+While log data is still valuable for forensics investigation of a cyber incident, ideally you want to be able to detect suspicious events and take immediate action through active cyber monitoring and alerting to prevent the incident from ever occurring.